rachelelle/rachelelle.github.io/_posts/2016-03-25-tusupport.markdown

 <section>
   <h1 class="section-title">Prototyping</h1>
   Based on the sketch I drew during the design process, I made a prototype in Marvel.
-I shared this prototype with the Design and Customer Support to get their feedback.
+I shared this prototype with the Design and Customer Support teams to get their feedback.
 View the prototype for the website <a href="https://marvelapp.com/8aijdh/">here</a>.
 </section>

 <section>
   <h1 class="section-title">Final Product</h1>
   I coded the website in HTML, CSS, and JavaScript/jQuery.
+A second iteration with the left sliding sidebar will be released soon.
   View the final Support Website <a href="{{ page.external_url }}">here</a>.
 </section>